RediSearch/RediSearch/docs/docs/query-and-search/query/_index.md

 ---
-title: "Query syntax"
+title: "Query"
-linkTitle: "Query syntax"
+linkTitle: "Query"
-weight: 1
+weight: 5
 description: >
-    Learn how to use search query syntax
+    Learn how to use query syntax
 ---

 You can use simple syntax for complex queries using these rules: